 "Because he needs our help.
 And because we both know Sherlock isn't dead."

-"When I said I'd help Sherlock, I didn't think...
+"When I said I'd help Sherlock," she said, the words tumbling out in one desperate rush before she lost her nerve, I didn't think...
 I didn't think it was going to be like this.
 How long am I going to have to do this for?"

-"I think you know as well as I do that we're not operating on a schedule.
-For the present, my brother deems it necessary that he not be found by anyone, and I'm afraid that includes John."
+"We're not operating on a schedule.
+For the present, my brother deems it necessary that he not be found by anyone, and I'm afraid that includes John Watson."

 Mycroft sucked in his breath; a dangerous, serpentine sound.
 "That," he said, "would be extremely ill-advised of you."

 "Then do something to help!
 I told Sherlock I would help John—"

 "Then you promised beyond what was in your means to carry out.
 A man like John Watson is difficult to 'help'."
 Mycroft was looking carefully at her, as if trying to gauge whether she'd really go through with her threat and whether it was necessary to make one of his own.
 "Nevertheless, my brother and I really are quite indebted to you," he continued.
 "I'll make a few discreet enquiries into John's living situation and make arrangements as necessary.
 You have my word on that."

 The only problem with this was that Molly wasn't sure what Mycroft's word was worth.
 She wasn't sure what her own word was worth.